Estrons’ Debut makes a New Meaning for Heavy Pop Music

 From the opening chime of their debut You Say I’m Too Much, I Say You’re Not Enough, what is made clear is the impression that Estrons want to make.
 Its most captivating point is how it destroys the cliché behind “the music speaks for itself” because, it really does.

 However, not every part of this album is Kallström bellowing into a microphone with all she can muster.
 ‘Strangers’ is hard-hitting, but with the aid of whirring guitars rather than bold and boisterous ones.
-As Kallström sings “I’ve been trying to change myself again” and “please just take me as I am”, we are drawn into a more vulnerable side to her character.
+As Kallström sings “I’ve been trying to change myself again” and “please just take me as I am”.
+We’re drawn into a more vulnerable side to her character.
 Still gritty, just more personal.

 As the album closes, ‘Aliens’ (which is what Estrons translates to in Welsh) kicks the album back into the familiar tempo.
-‘Drop’ also brings the Kallström we came to discover within the first few syllables back as she states to “be more like me”.
+‘Drop’ also brings the Kallström we came to discover within the first few syllables back stating “be more like me”.
 An ending as turbulent as its beginning.